cinep10/cinep10.github.io/index.md

 ### Engineering Notes

-Implementation details and technical records.
+Technical implementation details and operational lessons learned.

+Topics include:

-* Data Pipeline
+* Data Validation
+* Statistical Drift Detection
 * Data Modeling
+* Reconciliation Frameworks
+* Runtime Evidence
-* Reliability Signals
+* ML Calibration
-* ML & AI Engineering
+* AI Validation
-* Performance & Operations

 → [engineering-notes](/engineering-notes/)

 ---

-## Key Perspective
+## Core Perspective

-Reliable data is not assumed.
+Reliable data should not be assumed.

-It is defined, validated, monitored, and explained through system design.
+It must be measured, validated, interpreted, and governed.

+The central question behind this work is:

+Can we trust the data?

 ---

 ## About

-More about background and focus:
+Background, experience, and portfolio philosophy:

 → [about](/about)

----